LGBTQ rights in Michigan: Domestic partnerships

 Map of Michigan counties and cities that offer domestic partner benefits either county-wide or in particular cities.

 The Michigan Supreme Court ruled that the constitutional amendment forbidding recognition of same-sex relationships meant that public employers in Michigan could not legally grant domestic partnership benefits to their employees.
 A law in effect since December 2011 banned most public employers, though not colleges and universities, from offering health benefits to the domestic partners of their employees.
 It did not extend to workers whose benefits are established by the Michigan Civil Service Commission.
 On June 28, 2013, U.S. District Judge David M. Lawson issued a preliminary injunction blocking the state from enforcing its law banning local governments and school districts from offering health benefits to their employees' domestic partners.
 He made that injunction permanent on November 12, 2014, when he ruled in Bassett v.
 Snyder that Michigan's restrictions on domestic partnership benefits were not related to a legitimate government purpose.
 He distinguished his ruling from the Sixth Circuit's ruling in DeBoer: "It is one thing to say [as in DeBoer] that states may cleave to the traditional definition of marriage as a means of encouraging biologically complementary couples to stay together and raise the offspring they produce....
 It is quite another to say that a state may adopt a narrow definition of family, and pass laws that penalize those unions and households that do not conform."

+Family Making

+Parental Rights

+In September 2019, a U.S. District Court Judge in Michigan granted a preliminary injunction allowing a state-contracted, faith-based adoption agency to refuse to certify same–sex couples or single LGBTQ+ individuals for adoption or foster care while its lawsuit against the state proceeds.
+The agency, St. Vincent Catholic Charities, argued that requiring it to serve LGBTQ+ prospective parents would violate its “sincerely held religious beliefs.”